alf-wchong/FoodRecipes/SingaporeFriedRice/README.md

 Feel free to fork this recipe, especially if you know how to incorporate a better MSG implementation.
 Pull requests that suggest adding olive oil will be rejected and the user shamed.

 ## 📄 License
-This recipe is distributed under the Fuiyoh Umami License (FUL).
-Eat well, nephew.
+This recipe is distributed under the Red Hat explanation of what Open Source is as explained by [Harish Pillay](https://sg.linkedin.com/in/harishpillay).